ITBE-Lab/MA/README.md

 - Dynamic programming with static band: https://github.com/lh3/ksw2
 - Parts of the code for FMD-index creation and extension were picked from https://github.com/lh3/bwa
+- The code for the Minimizer-index creation was picked from https://github.com/lh3/minimap2

 Many thanks to the creators and contributors of the above projects ...